As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 Militants in Gaza are holding an estimated 150 people taken hostage from Israel — soldiers, men, women, children and older adults — and they have fired thousands of rockets into Israel over the past five days.

+The death toll in Gaza rose to 1,200 early Thursday, the Palestinian health ministry said, including 51 people killed in what the Israeli military called a large-scale attack in the hours before daylight.

+Hamas on Wednesday launched a fresh barrage of rockets into Israel aimed at the southern town of Ashkelon.

 The UN said late Wednesday the number of people displaced by the airstrikes had soared 30 percent within 24 hours, to 339,000, two-thirds of them crowding into U.N. schools.
-Others sought shelter in the shrinking number of safe neighborhoods.
+Others sought shelter in the shrinking number of safe neighborhoods in the strip of land only 40 kilometers (25 miles) long, wedged among Israel, Egypt and the Mediterranean Sea.

-The Egyptian government rejected an American proposal to allow Palestinians fleeing Israel’s bombardment to leave Gaza, a senior Egyptian official said early Thursday, speaking on condition of anonymity because he was not authorized to talk to the press.
-Egypt believes that Palestinians leaving Gaza would harm the Palestinian cause, and its state-run media reported that the Israeli offensive is part of a scheme to empty the enclave.
+After nightfall, Palestinians were plunged into pitch blackness in large parts of Gaza City and elsewhere after the territory’s only power station ran out of fuel and shut down.
+Only a few lights from private generators still glowed.

-Convoys stood loaded with fuel and food Wednesday on the Egyptian side of the Rafah crossing, but were unable to enter Gaza, the official said.
-The only crossing point between Egypt and Gaza was shut down Tuesday following nearby Israeli airstrikes.
+Israel on Monday halted the entry of food, water, fuel and medicine into the territory.
+The sole remaining crossing from Egypt was shut down Tuesday after airstrikes hit nearby.

 The Gaza Strip’s biggest hospital, Al-Shifa, has only enough fuel to keep power on for three days, said Matthias Kannes, a Gaza-based official for Doctors Without Borders.
 The group said the two hospitals it runs in Gaza were running out of surgical equipment, antibiotics, fuel and other supplies.